William Shaw (writer)

 William Shaw works as a journalist and writer in the US and in the UK.
 One of his earlier works is the 1999 book Westsiders: Stories of the Boys in the Hood, which chronicles the attempts of a group of Los Angelenos to become successful hip hop artists.

-He worked on Details magazine and remains a contributing editor there.
-For Details he spent a month in the Utah desert living with Stone Age survivalists, went undercover at cross burnings with the neo-Nazi Christian Identity Movement in Idaho, shot AK-47s with Zionist fundamentalists in upper New York State and spent a week staying at the Church of Scientology Celebrity Center in Hollywood.
-He started his journalistic career as the Assistant Editor of the punk/goth magazine ZigZag.
-Since then his work has appeared in publications around the world, including The Times and The Independent.
-His first book, Travellers, was an oral history of Britain's New Age travellers.
-That was followed in 1994 by Spying in Guru Land, an account of a year spent as a member of several British religious cults.

-His book, Small Ads, based on his Observer column, appeared in 2005 as A Superhero for Hire.

-His recent works include police mystery novels based in London in the 1960s; the main characters are Detective Sergeant Breen and Woman Police Constable Tozer.

 Shaw's police novel Salt Lane (May 2018) is the first in a new series which features DS Alexandra Cupidi.
 The novel The Birdwatcher (2016) is set before the events of this book.

 William Shaw lives in Brighton, United Kingdom.